Alex1607/Alex1607/README.md

 ❖ Primary Java Developer and learning Rust
 ❖ Working at [@CHECK24](https://github.com/CHECK24) in Munich
 ❖ Spare time project(s): DevOps at [@greeveu](https://github.com/greeveu)
-❖ Interested in Rust, GO and V
+❖ Interested in Rust and GO
 ❖ Super exited to develop systems that can scale